top of page

 Who We Are

-Today, the Foundation is governed by an independent Board of Directors.
-Pan-Lutheran in nature, the Foundation accepts funding requests from ministry programs associated with the Evangelical Lutheran Church in America, the Lutheran Church - Missouri Synod, and the Wisconsin Evangelical Lutheran Synod.
-Our geographic focus is Wisconsin, especially Milwaukee, Waukesha, Racine, and Kenosha counties.
+Siebert Lutheran Foundation is an independent, private foundation established to advance the Lutheran church and its ministries.
+Pan-Lutheran in nature, the Foundation accepts funding requests from ministry programs associated with the Evangelical Lutheran Church in America, Lutheran Church - Missouri Synod, and the Wisconsin Evangelical Lutheran Synod.
+Our geographic focus is Wisconsin, especially Milwaukee, Waukesha, Racine and Kenosha counties.

 The Siebert Lutheran Foundation's mission is to maximize collaboration, relationships, and funding to strengthen and grow organizations in the Lutheran Christian community that share the Gospel, educate children and youth, and serve the needs of our neighbors.